FAQ

 Why Coconut Milk?
 Some people are sensitive to dairy or choose to follow a plant-based diet for health related reasons.
 Coconut Milk is a great alternative to dairy that is delicious and provides a nutritious base for our ferment.

 How does it taste?
 Most people describe it as a “slightly sour coconut-y taste” similar to yogurt.
-Given that our kefir has no added sugar like the commercial ones you might be used to, the taste can range between sour and tangy, depending on your taste.
-If you don’t love it at first, you can add it to any cold food like a smoothie, yogurt, overnight oats, orange juice, homemade popsicles.
+Given that our kefir has no added sugar like some of the commercial ones you might be used to, it can range between sour and tangy, depending on your taste.
+If you don’t love it at first, you can add it to any cold food like a smoothie, yogurt, overnight oats, orange juice or homemade popsicles.
 We love the taste and prefer to just take it straight up!

 How long will my kefir last?
-The best before date on the package is the date that the product should be sold by to maintain the 16 billion CFU of probiotics per serving in an unopened package.
+The best before date on the package is the date that the product should be sold by to maintain the high probiotic value in an unopened package.
 Once the package is opened, it should be consumed within 30-35 days.
 The good bacteria in the kefir allows it to last much longer than that without actually spoiling.
 In fact, we’ve kept some in our fridge for way longer than six months and it was not spoiled however we cannot guarantee the probiotic count at this point.
 With 33 servings per package, if used as suggested, you should go through one in about a month.

 Is your kefir gluten free, sugar free and dairy free?
-Yes, yes and yes!
+Yes, yes and almost!
 There is ZERO gluten or sugar used in our process so we can guarantee it to be free of added sugar and gluten.
 We also do not use any dairy in the process of making our coconut milk kefir however, since milk kefir culture requires the enzymes in milk to survive, our starter is cultured in a milk substrate.
-This is the case for all milk kefir, dairy or plant based.
-The amount of starter that transfers into each individual bottle, and thus serving, is so minimal that there is no milk remaining in the final product.
-We had our product tested at the food lab at the University of Guelph for dairy allergen and casein and both came back with the result "not detected" so we are confident that it is dairy free.
+This is the case for all milk kefir - dairy or plant based.
+The amount of starter that transfers into each individual serving, is so minimal that there is virtually no milk remaining in the final product.
+We are confident that our product is safe for individuals with dairy sensitives but do not recommend it for those with severe dairy allergies.
+As with any new food you add into your diet, we suggest starting off with a small amount, evaluating how you feel and adjusting as necessary.
+We recommend starting with just 1 tsp for week one, 2 tsp for week two then the full serving of 3 tsp (or 1 tbsp) onward once your body has adjusted to the new healthy bacteria you have introduced.

 Why “plant based” and not vegan?
 The term “vegan” was coined in 1944 by Donald Watson — an animal rights advocate and founder of The Vegan Society — to describe a person who avoids using animal products of any kind for ethical reasons.